 Golden Mahseer are considered a bio-indicator species that inhabit watersheds of the Himalayan foothills of Pakistan, India, Nepal, Bhutan and Myanmar.
-Golden Mahseer are omnivores.
-A species that’s evolved in the youngest mountain ranges in the world.
-Armored with slick glossy, iridescent scales.
+Said to be efficient-omnivores.
+They are perhaps one of the most fascinating members of the carp-barbell family.
+Consequently also a species evolved over-time in the youngest mountain-ranges in the world.
+Armored with slick-glossy, iridescent-scales.
 Larger than you’d imagine nostrils.
-A vacuum like mouth, large eyes and a lateral line that can detect landslides from miles it seems.
+A vacuum-like mouth, large-eyes and a lateral-line that can detect landslides from miles it seems.

 Golden Mahseer are also called Himalayan Mahseer.
 It’s physical features and habitat probably as fascinating as the ancient lands it is still is found in.

 For generations anglers have been making the pilgrimage to Nepal, Bhutan and India in search of these legendary fish.

-While the goddess of India’s most pristine Himalayan Rivers can provide a rush that leads to a life-long devotion to encounter her once more.
+While the goddess of world’s most pristine Himalayan Rivers can provide a rush that leads to a life-long devotion to encounter her once more.

 An encounter that even if brief, also leaves you with a complete sense of the accomplishment that such a feat entails.